 HINCKS, Edward.
-Cork 19.8.1792 — Killyleagh, County Down 3.12.1866.
-Irish Priest and Orientalist.
-Son of the Presbyterian divine Thomas Dix H. (1767–1857), whose father came in 1767 from Chester to Dublin, and Anne Boult.
-Educated from 1807 at Trinity College in Dublin, Fellow from 1813 (M.A.
-1817).
-After a while, 1819-25 as Rector of Ardtrea, spent the rest of his life, 1825-66 as Rector of Killyleagh.
+Cork 19.8.1792 — Killyleagh, county Down 3.12.1866.
+Rev. Irish Priest and Orientalist.
+TThe eldest son of the Presbyterian minister and naturalist Thomas Dix H. (1767–1857), whose father came in 1767 from Chester to Dublin, and Anne Boult.
+Educated at home and at Middleton College in Cork, from 1807 studies at Trinity College in Dublin, B.A.
+1812, Junior Fellow 1813, M.A.
+1817, worked as librarian.
+Ordained 1817.
+After a while, 1819-25 as Rector of Ardtrea in Armagh, spent the rest of his life, 1825-66 as Rector of Killyleagh.
+B.D.
+1823, D.D.
+1829.
 He was poor and depended on books sent by his friends.
 On the other hand he enjoyed in controversy and quarreled e.g. with Brugsch and Rawlinson.
 Because of the statement given by the latter he did not get the post in British Museum planned for him.
-Married, four daughters.
+Married 1823 Jane Dorothea Boyd, four daughters.

 Of Oriental languages EH only knew Hebrew, but he was a skilled cryptograph and made important work in deciphering.
 In 1846 he showed the syllabic principle of Elamite and Akkadian cuneiform (li+ip>lip).
 Independently of Rawlinson he noted the influence of following wovel on Old Persian consonant signs.
 In 1849-52 he established the syllabic structure of Akkadian, against the then fashionable alphabet hypothesis.
 Some of his theories were belated, even wrong, but nevertheless he was an important pioneer.
 He was also known as an Egyptologist.